loov/jsfx/README.markdown

 It's recommended to copy the jsfx.js to your own project instead of automatically downloading the latest version.
-Since every slight adjustment to the audio generation code can affect the
+Since every slight adjustment to the audio generation code can affect the resulting audio significantly.

 The stable API is what is described in the README, everything else is subject to change.